motroy/WGS-mini-dataset/score-assemblies.breakdown.20250609/README.md

 | Bakta | score-assemblies-data/bakta/{id}/{id}.txt |

 **Note:** Some plots (PDFs) are also included in the report for visualization, but the main summary files are TSV or TXT as listed above.

-Let me know if you need the exact path for each tool or more details about how each file is generated!